 COVID-19 has spread to every corner of the world with great rapidity.
 Had I waited, my choice would have been made for me.
 Across the globe, millions and millions of people are making similar choices.
 We desperately want to have the party, see the play, take the trip, hug the grandchildren, and do a myriad of other things.
 We have canceled, postponed, or found creative ways to be together…while apart.
 We are staying hunkered down and not doing those things which only a month ago we took for granted.

 “Dark times lie ahead of us and there will be a time when we must choose between what is easy and what is right”JK Rowling, Dumbledore, “Harry Potter and the Goblet of Fire”

 Finding myself in a high-risk group for the coronavirus, I have chosen to isolate myself.
-It is strange, but when I go out for a walk I change my route if another person approaches.
+It is strange, but when I go out for a walk, I change my route if another person approaches.
 I haven’t spoken to another living being face to face in over a week.
 I miss those squirrels that plagued me so much last winter and long for birds to light on my porch rail.
-It is a lonely existence that lmost makes me wish I had a cat, but then there’s that whole litterbox thing.
-No, I guess, not.
+It is a lonely existence that almost makes me wish I had a cat, but then there’s that whole litterbox thing.
+No, I guess not.

-From my window, I watch as birds build nests in the large pine tree in the back yard.
-Around the world people, too, are creating nests, dens, even blanket forts in the living room; places of comfort, peace, and refuge; settling down, retreating, and sheltering where they are.
-In this crisis, we must protect each other, the vulnerable and those on the frontline.
+From my window, I watch as birds build nests in the large pine tree in the backyard.
+Around the world, people, too, are creating nests, dens, and even blanket forts in the living room; places of comfort, peace, and refuge; settling down, retreating and sheltering where they are.
+In this crisis, we must protect each other, the vulnerable, and those on the frontline.
 Remember, it is what we choose not to do that will test our courage, demonstrate our bravery and demand our strength.

 Please, Stay home!
 Flatten the Curve!